Being with someone when they die

 There are certain physical signs which indicate the person is close to death.

-- Congestion in the lungs: the person’s breath becomes laboured and ‘gurgling’, which can sound alarming.
-However, this is quite normal and caused by secretions pooling in the back of the throat.
+- Congestion in the lungs/Death rattle: the person’s breath becomes laboured and ‘gurgling’, which can sound alarming.
+There may also be a rattling noise (often referred to as the "death rattle") at the back of the throat.
+However, this is normal.
+The person is no longer able to cough or swallow, which causes secretions such as saliva to pool in the back of the throat.

 - Yawning: even when unconscious or semi-conscious, the person may often yawn.
 This is a natural response to draw more oxygen into the body.